A Comprehensive Study of Machine Learning Techniques for Log-Based Anomaly Detection: Background

 \subsubsection{Support Vector Machine (SVM)}

 SVM is a supervised classification ML technique.
 The key component of SVM is the kernel function, which significantly affects classification accuracy.
 The Radial Basis kernel Function (RBF) is typically the default choice when the problem requires a non-linear model (i.e., non-linearly separable data).
-SVM is based on a hyperparameter $\gamma$ that controls the distance of influence of a single training data point and a regularization hyperparameter $C$ that is used to add penalty to misclassified data points.
-SVM was used as an alternative supervised traditional ML technique in the evaluation of some of the SOTA LAD techniques~\cite{huang2020hitanomaly, zhang2019robust, le2021logNeural}.
-The experiments of LogRobust\cite{zhang2019robust} and NeuraLog\cite{le2021logNeural} show good detection accuracy of SVM, when evaluated on \hdfs --- one of the datasets we consider in this empirical study (see Section~\ref{datasets}).
+SVM is based on a hyperparameter $\gamma$ that controls the distance of influence of a single training data point and a regularization hyperparameter $C$ that is used to add a penalty to misclassified data points.
+SVM was used as an alternative supervised traditional ML technique in the evaluation of some of the state-of-the-art LAD techniques~\cite{huang2020hitanomaly, zhang2019robust, le2021logNeural,guo2024logformer,wang2024loggt,xiao2024contexlog}.
+Several LAD studies~\cite{zhang2019robust,le2021logNeural,zhang2023layerlog,li2022swisslog,xie2022loggd,huang2023improving,wang2024loggt} show good detection accuracy for SVM, when evaluated on commonly used benchmark datasets (i.e., \hdfs, \hadoop, \bgl, \tbird and \spirit), which we also consider in this empirical study (see Section~\ref{datasets}).